The Portraits of Paul Cézanne and the Lifeworks of David Hockney

 See Two of the Most Influential Artists from the 19th & 20th Centuries

 This June, Paris is home to two of the most exciting art exhibitions of the year, as the Portraits of Paul Cézanne arrives at Musée d'Orsay; while the Pompidou Centre celebrates David Hockney’s 62 year career with a rousing retrospective.

 13th June – 24th September 2017

-One of the most important artists of the 19th century, Paul Cézanne’s influence on the avant-garde art movement is unrivalled.
-Already pivotal in developing the Impressionist and Postimpressionist movements of the 19th century; his work went on to provide the inspiration for some of the most important styles of the 20th century.
-Matisse and Picasso – pioneers of Fauvism and Cubism respectively – would later go as far to call Cézanne “the father of us all.”
+One of the most important artists of the 19th century, Paul Cézanne’s influence over avant-garde art is unrivalled.
+Already pivotal in developing the Impressionist and Postimpressionist movements of the 19th century; his work went on to provide the inspiration for some of the most important styles of the following 100 years.
+Matisse and Picasso - pioneers of Fauvism and Cubism respectively - would later go as far to call Cézanne 'the father of us all'.

 A prolific painter, Cézanne would create nearly 200 portraits during his 46 year career; over a quarter of which will be chronologically showcased at Musée d'Orsay.
 The exhibition will look closely at his alterations of style and method, and the increased understanding of likeness and identity that progressed throughout his life; beginning with the Courbet inspired years, incorporating thick applications of paint via a palette knife.

 Other notable examples of exhibited portraiture include paintings of his wife, Marie-Hortense Fiquet; most famously in Madame Cézanne in a Yellow Chair (1888-90); and a number of Cézanne’s self-portraits, namely Self Portrait in a Bowler Hat (1885-86).
 Pivotal works like Boy in a Red Waistcoat (1888-90) also feature - one such Postimpressionist canvas that drew admiration from the Fauves for the use of greens and mauves in the boy’s hands.